FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 this can be a great way to save costs.

 {{ quiz("Which of the following is provided by local storage?", [
-    answer("Fault-tolerance in the face of a machine failure.", false), answer("High IO performance.", true),
+    answer("Fault-tolerance in the face of a machine failure."), answer("High IO performance."),
-    answer("The ability to move the data volume to a different machine.", false), answer("The ability to access the data volume from several machines at once.", false), answer("Data consistency.", true),
+    answer("The ability to move the data volume to a different machine."), answer("The ability to access the data volume from several machines at once."), answer("Data consistency."),
 ]) }}

 ### Network Block Storage